Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Introduction

 One of the main tasks of a conversational recommender system is to elicit preferences from users.
-This is traditionally done by asking questions either about items directly or item attributes \citep{Christakopoulou:2016:TCR, Gao:2021:ACC, Sepliarskaia:2018:PEO, Christakopoulou:2018:QRT, Zhang:2018:TCS, Chen:2012:CBR,Wu:2019:DLC, Sun:2018:CRS, Lei:2020:IPR}.
-Asking directly about specific items is inefficient due to a vast number of items in the collection; therefore, the majority of the research is focused on the estimation and utilization of users preferences towards attributes~\citep{Gao:2021:ACC}.
-Common to these approaches is that the user is explicitly asked about the desired values for a specific product attribute, much in the spirit of slot-filling dialogue systems~\citep{Gao:2018:NAC}.
+This is traditionally done by asking questions either about items directly or item attributes \citep{Christakopoulou:2016:KDD, Gao:2021:AI, Sepliarskaia:2018:RecSys, Christakopoulou:2018:KDD, Zhang:2018:CIKM, Chen:2012:User,Wu:2019:RecSys, Sun:2018:SIGIR, Lei:2020:KDD}.
+Asking people to review individual recommendations to establish the characteristics of a single item they need, especially in a domain that they are not expert in, is particularly time consuming; therefore, the research is commonly focused on the estimation and utilization of users preferences towards attributes~\citep{Gao:2021:AI}.
+Common to these approaches is that the user is explicitly asked about the desired values for a specific product attribute, much in the spirit of slot-filling dialogue systems~\citep{Gao:2018:SIGIR}.
 For example, in the context of looking for a bicycle recommendation, we might have wheel dimensions or the number of gears as attributes in our item collection.
-In this case, a system might want to ask a question like \emph{How thick should the tires be?} or \emph{How many gears should the bike have?} However, ordinary users often do not possess this kind of attribute understanding, which might require extensive domain-specific knowledge.
+In this case, a system might want to ask a question like \emph{``How thick should the tires be?''} or \emph{``How many gears should the bike have?''} However, ordinary users often do not possess this kind of attribute understanding, which might require extensive domain-specific knowledge.
 Instead, they only know where or how they intend to use the item.
 For example, a user might only be interested in using this bike for commuting but does not know what attributes might be good for that purpose.
-The novel research objective of this work is to generate \emph{implicit} questions for eliciting user preferences, related to the intended use of items.
-This stands in contrast with explicit questions that ask about specific item attributes.
+The novel research objective of this work is to generate \emph{implicit} attribute questions for eliciting user preferences, related to the intended use of items.
+This stands in contrast to explicit questions that ask about specific item attributes.